ionic-team/ionic-docs/docs/api/datetime.md

 ## Multiple Date Selection

-If the `multiple` property is set to `true`, multiple dates can be selected from the calendar picker at once.
+If the `multiple` property is set to `true`, multiple dates can be selected from the calendar picker.
 Clicking a selected date will deselect it.

 :::note
 This property is only supported when using `presentation="date"`.